 Three Classifications: We have all these bits.
 Feel free to all us at 800-560-4485.

 Snaffles: A direct pressure, non leverage bit consisting of two rings and a mouthpiece.
 Snaffles offer various rings and mouthpieces.

 Mouthpieces: Usually stainless steel.
-Also Rubber for a softer bit, but rubber can dry the horse's mouth and make the horse less comfortable.
-Newer versions of the rubber bit are the happy mouth or flexi-flavor bits that eliminate this drying effect.
+Choose rubber for a softer bit, but rubber can dry the horse's mouth and make the horse less comfortable.
+Newer versions of the rubber bit are the Happy Mouth or flexi-flavor bits that eliminate this drying effect.
 A soft-metal choice is copper which encourages salivation and therefore greater relaxation.

 Myler Bits: Designed with a fixed link to allow some hinge at the center of the bit but prevent the nutcracker effect but allows twisting of the bit.
 Also contoured mouthpiece to allow tongue relief for comfort and better breathing.
 And the mouthpiece has small copper bars to promote salivating for a softer mouth.
 Myler designs bits for different levels and several at each level.
 Each traditional snaffle as a Myler counterpart.

 Hackamore: No bit but work on the horse's nose, chin and muzzle.
 Permitted in show jumping and cross-country.
 The noseband rests on or slightly above the point where the nasal bone ends and the cartilage begins.
 If too low, it irritates nostrils and muzzle and may cause head-tossing.
 Used with or without shanks.
 The shanks apply more leverage, similar to curb, but apply pressure to nose and curb groove but not to the mouth.
 Like curbs, they encourage flexion at poll, but not as effective for turning.
 A pull on the reins will direct shank into side of the horse's face.